Image - Green Mountain Reservoir - Mike Del Cuore

 Think of all the different systems your growth strategy depends on.
 If they’re not currently integrated you should consider how this could be affecting your business model and check out why your business might be ready for integration and how to do it.

 e-Commerce integration is a data transfer between your e-Commerce platform and the five critical components of accounting, inventory, sales, CRM, and marketing. e-Commerce integration allows you to save a bunch of time and simply put - you only need to enter your data once for it to get transferred throughout and stored in a manner that allows everyone to access it for each individual customer account.

 It allows your brand to keep up the pace with lots of customers converting on multiple channels at once and your ability to keep track of the path of your product transfer no matter which channels were used to complete a transaction.
 It is all part of an overall e-Commerce strategy.

-A brands e-Commerce operation can fail when it cannot manage all the orders it has coming in from at the same time and their shipment orders system, and display of available product didn’t correctly indicate the real state of things.
+A brands e-Commerce operation can fail when it cannot manage all the orders it has coming in from different channels at the same time and their shipment orders system, and display of available product didn’t correctly indicate the real state of things.
 This can lead to the system's failure to execute orders leaving customers with a bad experience.
 Bad experiences equal lost customers today.

 What are the Benefits of e-Commerce Integrations?